The Role of Women Entrepreneurs in Rebuilding a Nation: the Rwandan Model

 Date Written: April 11, 2018

-A story about individuals with different backgrounds joining together in collaboration is always a provocative one, but it is even more so when it is situated in Rwanda.
-As the film reminds us, in 1994, Rwanda experienced an unprecedented human rights atrocity.
-In just one hundred days in the spring and early summer of 1994, over 800,000 Rwandans were killed by their fellow citizens.
+Twenty-five years ago, Rwanda experienced an unprecedented human rights atrocity.
+In just one hundred days in the spring and early summer of 1994, over 800,000 Rwandans were killed by their fellow countrymen and women.
 The dead totaled nearly eleven percent of the country’s population.
-As detailed below, what was horrifically unique about the Rwandan genocide was the number of citizen killers who used rudimentary means to slaughter their neighbors and fellow community members.
-The task of rebuilding community trust in the wake of the genocide was beyond daunting.
-Sweet Dreams shows us one success story of that effort, in the form of women drummers-turned-entrepreneurs.
-Moreover, the film provides invaluable lessons about post-conflict peace-building that can be applicable beyond Rwanda.
+What was horrifically unique about the Rwandan genocide was the number of citizen killers.
+These individuals used rudimentary means to slaughter their neighbors and fellow community members.
+Families, friendships, communities, and an entire country, were torn apart within the course of three months.
+And with a fifty percent drop in GDP in 1994, the country’s economy also was in shambles.
+After the genocide, the task of rebuilding community trust and economic stability was beyond daunting.

 Keywords: Rwanda, Genocide, Entrepreneurship, Women, Transitional Justice, Peace, Decision-Making